Dynamic call transfers

 1

-Create a dynamic transfer tool
+Create a custom tool for dynamic transfers

 • Navigate to Tools in your dashboard